Wesley Somerville: Alleged attacks

 Together with his younger brother John James and another man, Somerville was charged with the kidnapping of two bread men.
 The kidnapping charge was connected with a bomb attack at Mourne Crescent in Dungannon.
-Raymond Murray alleged that he had accompanied Robin Jackson when the latter shot Catholic trade unionist Patrick Campbell to death on his doorstep in Banbridge on 28 October 1973.
+Raymond Murray alleged that he had accompanied Robin Jackson when the latter murdered Catholic trade unionist Patrick Campbell to death on his doorstep in Banbridge on 28 October 1973.
 Although Campbell's widow picked Jackson out as the killer at an identity parade, murder charges were dropped against him at the Belfast Magistrates' Court on 4 January 1974.

-Former Royal Ulster Constabulary (RUC) Special Patrol Group officer John Weir stated in his affidavit that Somerville was part of the UVF team that exploded a no-warning car bomb in Monaghan on 17 May 1974.
+Former Royal Ulster Constabulary (RUC) Special Patrol Group officer John Weir stated in his affidavit that Somerville was part of the UVF team of murderers that exploded a no-warning car bomb in Monaghan on 17 May 1974.
 The blast killed a total of seven people.
 Ninety minutes before, units from the UVF's Belfast and Mid-Ulster brigades had detonated three car bombs in Dublin's crowded city centre during rush hour; Billy Hanna and Robin Jackson had allegedly led one of the bomb teams.
 A total of 26 people died in the three attacks.
 Weir's affidavit was published in the 2003 Barron Report which was the findings of an official investigation commissioned by Irish Supreme Court Justice Henry Barron into the 1974 Dublin and Monaghan bombings.
 Weir claimed that Stewart Young, allegedly the leader of the Monaghan bombing team, had told him that Somerville and his brother John James had assisted in the attack.
 Somerville's Special Branch file also included the claim that he had been involved in another bombing, a largely failed attack on a Catholic housing estate in Coalisland in 1974.